 The Ministries of Pastoral Care include:

-* Responding to needs within the congregation through co…Read More »
+* Responding to needs within the congregation through coordination with an…Read More »

 When Prayers are Needed